frederickjeanguerin/jlox/README.md

 # JLox FG flavor

-This is my very own version of the Lox language Java interpreter, as proposed in the book [Crafting Interpreters](https://craftinginterpreters.com/) by _Robert Nystrom_.
+Welcome to my very own version of the Lox language Java interpreter, as proposed in the book [Crafting Interpreters](https://craftinginterpreters.com/) by _Robert Nystrom_.

 This implementation is far from perfect and contains still many bugs for sure,